WerkRaum Wiesbaden in July

 “Flattery and Satire – Satire in the Crisis of Democracy”

-July 1 – August 1, “Caricatures and Satire – Satire in the Crisis of Democracy” A traveling exhibition by the Caricatura Museum Frankfurt in cooperation with the Kulturfonds Frankfurt RheinMain
+July 1 – August 1: “Sketches and Satire – Satire in the Crisis of Democracy” | A traveling exhibition by the Caricatura Museum Frankfurt in cooperation with the Kulturfonds Frankfurt RheinMain, presented in conjunction with World Design Capital 2026 and the 80th anniversary of Hesse.

 Exhibition: On Your Marks, Get Set, Go